Examples of new beginnings in the Bible are plenty. From start to finish, the Scriptures tell us stories of real people with real issues.

 David was also a womanizer.
 He stole another man’s wife (Bathsheba), forced himself on her, got her pregnant and then tried to pin the pregnancy on her husband.

-When that wouldn’t work, he concocted a plan to have Uriah, her husband, murdered.
+When that wouldn’t work, he concocted a plan to have Uriah, Bathsheba’s husband, murdered.

 Then he married the woman to try and cover his tracks.
 I tell you, the Bible has all the soap opera you will ever need.